onzfonz/comp227/src/content/5/en/part5d.md

   it("front page can be opened", function() {
     cy.visit("http://localhost:5173");
     cy.contains("Tasks");
-    cy.contains("Task app, Department of Computer Science, University of the Pacific 2023");
+    cy.contains("Task app, Department of Computer Science, University of the Pacific");
   });
 });
 ```